AlexandreDecan/portion/README.md

 ```

+Intervals created with this library are `Interval` instances.
 An `Interval` instance is a disjunction of atomic intervals each representing a single interval (e.g. `[1,2]`).
 Intervals can be iterated to access the underlying atomic intervals, sorted by their lower and upper bounds.